-Preference Description IP Configuration Allows you to view and specify the Internet Protocol (IP) address and network settings for the system.
+Preference Description Software Updates Allows you to check the current version of the system software and whether or not a new version is available.
+If a new version is available, you can download it and read the Release Notes.
+You can also specify that alerts be sent when an update is available and that an available update be downloaded automatically.
+See Managing Software Updates.
+IP Configuration Allows you to view and specify the Internet Protocol (IP) address and network settings for the system.
 See Configuring IP Settings.
 Quorum Servers Allows you to view existing and new Quorum servers.
 Quorum servers provide data integrity assurances and automatic restart capabilities for specific failures in the everRun environment.
 See Quorum Servers and Configuring Quorum Servers.
 Date & Time Allows you to view the system time, specify values for Network Time Protocol (NTP) (recommended), or to manually set the time and date on the system.
 See Configuring Date and Time.
 System Resources Allows you to specify the number of virtual CPUs (vCPUs) and the amount of memory reserved for the everRun software.
 See Configuring System Resources.
 Mail Server Allows you to configure the mail server to enable the everRun system to send email when, for example, someone needs to reset a password.
 See Configuring the Mail Server.
 Administrative Tools Users & Groups Allows you to add, modify, or remove user accounts on the everRun system; to enable Active Directory (and then grant to it), and to select a user and view the time when the user's password was last updated.
 An administrator can also use the page to force a selected user to change the user's password on the next login.
-See Configuring Users and Groups Migration Policy Allows you to disable VMs' automatic load balancing that occurs, by default, when the node they are running on returns to service after recovering from a node failure or exiting maintenance mode.
+See Configuring Users and Groups

+Preference Description Migration Policy Allows you to disable VMs' automatic load balancing that occurs, by default, when the node they are running on returns to service after recovering from a node failure or exiting maintenance mode.
 See Configuring the Migration Policy.
 Secure Connection Allows you to enable only HTTPS connections to the system.
-See Con-

-Preference Description figuring Secure Connections.
+See Configuring Secure Connections.
 Host Inactivity Logout Allows you to disable the host inactivity logout or to change the timeout.
 See Configuring the Host Inactivity Logout.
 Snapshot Configuration Allows you to disable the creation of snapshots.
 See Disabling and Enabling Snapshots.
 VM Device Configuration Allows you to disable or enable insertion of virtual CDs (VCDs) in all VMs or attachment of USB devices to all VMs.
 See Configuring VM Devices.
 IPtables Security Allows you to manage IP packet filtering using the administrative tool IPtables.
 See Managing IPtables.
 Login Banner Notice Allows you to configure a login banner.
 See Configuring the Login Banner.
 Notification e-Alerts Allows you to enable email alerts (e-Alerts) for system administrators.
 See Configuring e-Alerts.
 SNMP Configuration Allows you to enable Simple Network Management Protocol (SNMP) requests and traps for remote system monitoring.
 See Configuring SNMP Settings.
 Remote Support Support Configuration Allows you to configure remote access and notifications.
-Remote access enables your authorized Stratus service representative to log on to the system remotely for troubleshooting.
+Remote access enables your authorized Stratus service representative to log on to the sys-

+Preference Description tem remotely for troubleshooting.
 When enabled, the everRun system can send notifications to your authorized Stratus service representative about problems with the system.
 See Configuring Remote Support Settings.
-Proxy Configuration Allows you to configure proxy settings for the everRun system if your organization requires a proxy server to access the Internet and you have a service

-Preference Description agreement with Stratus or another authorized everRun service representative.
+Proxy Configuration Allows you to configure proxy settings for the everRun system if your organization requires a proxy server to access the Internet and you have a service agreement with Stratus or another authorized everRun service representative.
 The everRun software uses proxy server information for support notification messaging and remote support access features.
 See Configuring Internet Proxy Settings.